Alice Parker Fund Award

-- Where has the composer's music been sung?
+- Describe where has the composer's music been sung

-- How does the composer's work promote Black or Latinx traditions and experiences?
+- Describe how the composer's work promotes Black or Latinx traditions and experiences

-- Submit a request through CAAP for one letter of support from a partnering organization.
+- Submit a request through CAAP for one letter of support from a partnering organization or performer

 For Organization applicants:

-- Reflect on how the organization's staffing and partners demonstrate a commitment to Latinx and Black traditions and experiences.
+- Describe how the organization's staffing and partners demonstrate a commitment to Latinx and Black traditions and experiences

 Applications will only be accepted through CAAP.